Cassidy Caron: Dispute with former governing member

-On 28 September 2021, the eve of the 2021 Special Sitting of the General Assembly of the Métis National Council, Manitoba Métis Federation President David Chartrand announced that the Manitoba Métis Federation would be withdrawing their membership with the Métis National Council effective the start of the Special Sitting.
-This was following a protracted power struggle for control of the Métis National Council, in which President Chartrand had supported outgoing Métis National Council President Clément Chartier in suspending Métis Nation of Ontario over concerns about their citizenship registry processes and supported Chartier's decision to not hold meetings of the Métis National Council Board of Governors and General Assembly for fear that Métis Nation of Alberta, Métis Nation—Saskatchewan, and Métis Nation of Ontario would gain control over the Métis National Council by voting as a bloc.
+On 28 September 2021, the eve of the 2021 special sitting of the General Assembly of the Métis National Council, Manitoba Métis Federation President David Chartrand announced that the Manitoba Métis Federation would be withdrawing their membership with the Métis National Council effective the start of the Special Sitting.
+This was following a protracted power struggle for control of the Métis National Council, in which Chartrand had supported outgoing Métis National Council President Clément Chartier in suspending Métis Nation of Ontario over concerns about their citizenship registry processes and supported Chartier's decision to not hold meetings of the Métis National Council Board of Governors and General Assembly for fear that Métis Nation of Alberta, Métis Nation—Saskatchewan, and Métis Nation of Ontario would gain control over the Métis National Council by voting as a bloc.
 The meeting of the Métis National Council General Assembly was held following a decision by the Ontario Superior Court of Justice that the resolution that put Métis Nation of Ontario on probation did not suspend Métis Nation Ontario, and ordered that all members of the Métis National Council Board of Governors propose a Special Sitting of the General Assembly where the election of a new Métis National Council President would occur.

-Caron was elected as President by the General Assembly of the Métis National Council on 30 September 2021.
+Caron was elected as president by the General Assembly of the Métis National Council on 30 September 2021.
 Following her election Caron said of Manitoba Métis Federation:

 On 27 January 2022, Métis National Council filled a statement of claim with the Ontario Superior Court of Justice.
 In the claim, Métis National Council asked the court to approve damages of $15 million against former Métis National Council President and CEO Clement Chartier, former Métis National Council Acting President David Chartrand, the Manitoba Métis Federation, and former MNC executive director Wenda Watteyne.
 In addition, Métis National Council asked the court to freeze the defendants' funds and investment accounts on an interim basis, approve $1 million in damages, and other forms of restitution.
 In the statement of claim, the Métis National Council alleged that the defendants of engaging in a scorched earth policy to intentionally cause financial harm and other injury to Métis National Council in order to compete with the Métis National Council in attempting to assert that Manitoba Métis Federation is the authority and voice of the Métis Nation following their departure from Métis National Council.

 On 5 May 2022, Manitoba Métis Federation President David Chartrand and Manitoba Métis Federation issued a statement of defence.
 In the statement, the defendants allege that the allegations are part of a broader political dispute over who represents Métis people.

 As of 22 July 2022, none of the allegations have been proven in court.